xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 ---

 In this blog post I'll explain strategies I used to make the purple garden lexer really fast.

-> Purple garden is an s-expr based language I am currently developing for
+> [purple-garden](https://github.com/xNaCly/purple-garden) is an s-expr based
+> language I am currently developing for myself.
+Its my attempt at building a
-> myself.
-Its my attempt at building a language I like, with a battery included
+> language I like, with a battery included approach, while designing it with
-> approach, while designing it with performance in mind.
+> performance in mind.

 This doesn't mean all approaches are feasible for your use case, architecture and design.
 I tried to bring receipts for my performance claims, so